 Modular Inputs

-Automated data collection: health check, threat intel, attack surface, watchlist.
+Automated data collection: health check, threat intel populators, attack-surface baselines, and watchlist monitoring.

 Modular Inputs Documentation